Depth-Based Local Center Clustering: A Framework for Handling Different Clustering Scenarios: Conclusions and Discussions

 In this paper, we have proposed an innovative clustering framework, DLCC, which first defines a depth-based similarity matrix to provide orderings of neighbors for each observation.
 DLCC then uses depth to define representative points, or ``local centers'', with the number of these local centers controlled by the parameter indicating the neighborhood size, $s$.
 Our results show that DLCC delivers superior clustering performances under a wide range of scenarios.
-This includes handling both convex and non-convex shapes, managing clusters of balanced and unbalanced sizes, working with well-separated and overlapping clusters, and analyzing clustering problems in both low and high-dimensional spaces, including datasets with small $n$ and large $d$.
+This includes handling both convex and non-convex shapes, managing clusters of balanced and unbalanced sizes, working with well-separated or overlapping clusters, and analyzing clustering problems in both low and high-dimensional spaces.

-For future research, a key direction is to develop an efficient DLCC method for handling larger datasets.
-Moreover, while this paper focuses on MD and SD for their computational simplicity, exploring other depth definitions, such as the integrated rank-weighted depth \cite{ramsay2019integrated}, could further enhance the DLCC framework.
-Furthermore, as depth is also a well-defined concept for functional data, e.g., band depth \cite{lopez2009concept}, there are many potential avenues for extending the DLCC framework to functional data analysis.
+Despite these advantages, DLCC has several limitations that deserve further investigation.
+First, although DLCC can handle datasets with on the order of $10^4$ observations, its computational cost is dominated by constructing the depth-based similarity matrix, which can limit scalability to substantially larger datasets.
+One potential direction is to incorporate fast approximate neighborhood search to estimate neighborhoods of points for defining local centers (e.g.,~\cite{fu2016efanna}), at the cost of weakening some desirable properties of depth-induced neighborhoods (e.g., invariance under similarity transformations for SD).
+Another direction is to adopt a sampling or landmark strategy i.e., estimate local centers from a representative subset.
+Then compute depth-based similarities only between each observation and these local centers, thereby avoiding the full $n\times n$ similarity matrix construction.

+Second, DLCC currently requires user intervention in selecting parametes, the neighborhood size $s$ (and, under the max strategy, the threshold $\delta$), typically based on evaluations of clustering outputs.
+This reduces ease of use in practice.
+A promising future direction is an adaptive DLCC that automatically determines observation-specific neighborhood sizes, performs grouping in a data-driven manner, and reduces or eliminates manual strategy selection.

+Finally, while this paper focuses on spatial depth due to its computational simplicity in high-dimensional spaces, the DLCC framework itself is not tied to a single depth notion.
+It would be of interest to explore alternative depth definitions, such as integrated rank-weighted depth~\cite{ramsay2019integrated}, and to study how different depth choices affect the performance of DLCC across diverse data sets.